TristanJumeaux/blog/content/posts/mma-project.md

 There are then, several way to normalize the result if you want to get a ratio.
 A common way is to divide the Levenshtein distance by the length of the longest string parameter.

-Still for _fighter_ and _fightar_ our ratio would be
+Still for _fighter_ and _fightar_ our ratio would be :

 ```
-1-(levenshtein_distance/max(len("fighter"),len("fightar")))
+ratio = 1 - (levenshtein_distance/max(len("fighter"),len("fightar")))
 ```

 Or approximatively 0.85.

 That's it for Levenshtein.
-We will not deep dive into Levenshtein today as there is a lot to say about it.
+We will not deep dive into Levenshtein's algorithm today as there is a lot to say about it.
 Instead, let's find out about the last interesting one that I found for my problem : Jaro-Winkler !

 # Jaro-Winkler

+This one might not be the most popular but it got my attention because when I was looking for a solution, it appeared that it was really good for short strings as person names.
+It seems perfect!

+Jaro-Winkler starts by computing the Jaro distance.